vivaria/edisonrul.ing/README.md

 *   The (1) optional Trigger Effect activates & resolves on the field.
     *   You can Special Summon “Dark Jeroid” with “Ambulanceroid’s” effect because it has “roid” in its card name.
-    *   If you add 2 "roid" monsters to your hand with "Expressroid's" effect while you control this card, you can activate its effect to Special Summon both "roid" monsters.
+    *   If you add 2 "roid" monsters to your hand with "Expressroid"'s effect while you control this card, you can activate its effect to Special Summon both "roid" monsters.

 ## AMBUSH FANGS